 Slender Man the movie, however, isn’t based on those events (there is a documentary about them called Beware the Slenderman), it’s simply taking the Slender Man mythos that was created online and, well, doing a terrible job at bringing it to life.

 The odd decision was made to turn Slender Man into a pseudo The Ring movie.
-Four teenage girls hear about an online video that if you watch, will send the Slender Man after you.
-Of course, human condition spikes curiosity and they watch the creepy video with flashing imagery, mixed cult symbols and many time-lapsed forest skies.
+Four teenage girls hear about an online video that, if you watch, will send the Slender Man after you.
+Of course, human curiosity spikes and they watch the creepy video with flashing imagery, mixed cult symbols and many time-lapsed forest skies.
 A week later things start to get creepy as one of the girls disappears and the rest start experiencing odd nightmares and seeing things.